oasdflkjo/Python-projects-random/projects/01_speed_up_python/readme.md

 ***
 1. first folder is vanilla Python
-2. second is compiled to c with Cython
+2. second is compiled to C with Cython
 3. third has type declarations included

 Here is a one run of all of the programs.
 As we can see optimized code is 155 times faster. 🤔